svrooij/sonos-cli/README.md

 @svrooij/sonos-cli
 ==================

 Control your sonos players right from the console.
-This is not a production ready app, I'm just trying out a framework to create an cli really easy.
-You can however do a lot of stuff with this library.
+This cli is started as an experiment, so it may contain bugs.
+If you found some bugs, please [report][link_issues].

+Install `npm i -g @svrooij/sonos-cli` and start using, see below.

 [![Support me on Github][badge_sponsor]][link_sponsor] [![npm][badge_npm]][link_npm]